aamaanaa/Steam-client-age-bypass/README.md

 Bypasses the annoying age prompts in the Steam client, by patching certain files of the Steam client.
 This works regardles if Steam is restarted or not.
 Steam does not save your age in the client or either thier servers when u get promted.
 Hence, you keep getting these.
 This apperantly has something do do with legal stuff.

+## Support
+Only Linux is supported.
+If the need for other operating systems is required, ask me, open a issue, or create a pull request.

+### Tested on
+The tool has been confirmed working on:

+- Fedora 42 Gnome (non flatpak version)
+- Steam deck

 ## Usage
 First, completly close steam.
 Second, choose one of the below 3 methods to run the age bypass.